Latest Gear Live Videos

 ABC To Offer Hit Shows On-Demand… With A Catch

-ABC is finally getting with the program and releasing some of its hit shows like Lost and Desperate Housewives for free to various on-demand cable systems and not just in cities where ABC stations are owned and operated.
+ABC on demand ABC is finally getting with the program and releasing some of its hit shows like and for free to various on-demand cable systems and not just in cities where stations are owned and operated.
 There is just one catch: viewers won’t be able to fast-forward through the commercials.

 In this case though, programming would only have two to five minutes worth of commercial time versus the usual 18 or more minutes aired during hour long programs on network TV.